SaindhruvSoni/Car_Sales_Dashboard/README.md

 # Car_Sales_Dashboard
-Here in this dahboard we have tried to analyze the
+Here in this dahboard we have tried to analyze the <span style="color: red;"> sales performance </span>

-diff\n- sales performance